RedHatWorkshops/windows-containers-quickstart/docs/3-ManagingWindowsNode.md

 > **WARNING:** Please only proceed with the below steps if you have more than one node.

-If you have two nodes please delete the oldest node:
+If after a while you still have two nodes please delete the oldest node:

 ```shell
 oc delete node ip-10-0-231-225.us-east-2.compute.internal